Ed Haley: Work

-Adult life

 Ed grew up to be a professional fiddler who traveled widely throughout West Virginia, Ohio, eastern Kentucky and southwestern Virginia.
 He had a huge repertoire of old-time music that included breakdowns, jigs, waltzes and show tunes, which he performed at square dances, fairs, street corners, fiddle contests and courthouse squares.

 On July 1, 1918, Ed married Martha Ella Trumbo, a blind piano teacher from Morehead, Kentucky.
 Her parents had been involved in the Martin-Tolliver Feud in Rowan County, Kentucky.
 Ella was educated at the Kentucky School for the Blind in Louisville, Kentucky.
 She played mandolin and accordion with her husband for many years.
 In 1918, the Haleys lived at 115 East Greenup in Ashland, Kentucky.
 In 1920, they lived at Frogtown in West Ashland, Kentucky.
 Later, they raised a family in Catlettsburg, Kentucky.
 They spent their final years in Ashland.

 Ed Haley died of a heart attack on February 3, 1951, at home in Ashland, Kentucky.
 His wife died in November 1954 in Cleveland, Ohio.
 Both are buried in Ashland.